aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-numa-aware-scheduling.md

     numaresources-operator.v4.11.2   numaresources-operator   4.11.2               Succeeded
     ```

-### Installing the NUMA Resources Operator using the web console
+### Installing the NUMA Resources Operator using the web console {#cnf-installing-numa-resources-operator-console_numa-aware}

 As a cluster administrator, you can install the NUMA Resources Operator using the web console.